 “International Business Cycle and Financial Intermediation”, 2019, Journal of Money, Banking and Credit, with Tamas Csabafi and Ruthira Naraidoo, Volume 51, Issue 8, December, Pages 2293-2303; Published here.

-Max Gillman, Tamas Csabafi, Ceri R. Davies, Michal Kejak, “Estimation of Interest Rates in Alternative Frequency Windows using Simulated Data”, reject/revise; Journal of Economic Dynamics and Control.
+Max Gillman, Tamas Csabafi, Ceri R. Davies, Michal Kejak, “Estimation of Interest Rates in Alternative Frequency Windows using Simulated Data”, Journal of Economic Dynamics and Control.

 Tamas Csabafi, Ceri Davies, Max Gillman, Michal Kejak, “Nominal Interest Rates and Inflation Rate Inversion: Bank Shocks and the Great Recession”, Contemporary Economic Policy.

 “Explaining Real Business Cycles with Human Capital Investment,” Szilard Benk, Tamas Csabafi, Jing Dang, Max Gillman, Michal Kejak; Journal of Human Capital.

 New Papers Under Current Journal Review

 Max Gillman, Emrah Cevik and Sel Dibooglu, 2020, “Monetary Effects on Oil Prices, Gold Prices and USD Exchange Rates with Markov Switching Regimes”; revision resubmitted.

 Max Gillman, Tamas Csabafi, Ceri R. Davies, Michal Kejak, “Interest Rates with Optimal Inflation Tax Avoidance”.

 New Papers underway: